Polymero/polymero.github.io/_posts/CTF/2021-12-23-K3RN3LCTF2021-Tick-Tock.md

 $$ (x_3,\ y_3) = \left( x_1 y_2 + y_1 x_2 ,\ y_1 y_2 - x_1 x_2 \right). $$

 Now, how to actually solve this?
 Brute-forcing the answer should not be easily possible due to the used prime sizes.
-Additionally, it is unlikely all eight primes have some underlying weakness, such as a smooth order. _I could have easily prevented this during the generation of the primes, but I did not for no reason really..._ Turns out somebody wrote an implementation of the baby-step giant-step (BSGS) algorithm in C++, which was able to solve the eight discrete logarithms in a reasonable time.
+Additionally, it is unlikely all eight primes have some underlying weakness, such as a smooth order. _I could have easily prevented this during the generation of the primes, but I did not for no reason really..._ Turns out somebody (literally 'somebody') wrote an implementation of the baby-step giant-step (BSGS) algorithm in C++, which was able to solve the eight discrete logarithms in a reasonable time.
 However, there is a clever way to defeat this silly clock group!
 Let's consider the addition rule for two equivalent points.

 $$ (x_3,\ y_3) = \left( 2xy,\ y^2 - x^2 \right) $$